jakelashbrook/dragonsdelightcafe/README.md

       newsletter sign up banner.
       - b.
 Next to the Loyalty Scheme section, there is information about the special Student Club currently on offer at Dragons Delight.
 Users can click the email link to sign up.

+      You can see screenshots of the site and attached UX story explanations [here](/docs/ux-test-stories.pdf)

 ### **UX Survey**